One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Introduction

 While hamming distance minimization achieves the optimal error rates, it is not computationally tractable.
 To overcome this challenge, we also develop efficient algorithms for 1-bit phase retrieval.
 We show that under a near-optimal number of Gaussian measurements, gradient descent with respect to the one-sided $\ell_1$-loss converges linearly and attains the near-optimal error rate for recovering unstructured signals, provided that a good initialization is given.
 A similar near-optimal local convergence guarantee is established for recovering $k$-sparse signals via thresholded gradient descent, which incorporates an additional hard thresholding operation at each gradient descent step.
 To further complement these results, we prove that the desired initialization can be obtained by spectral methods under appropriate sample sizes.
-The high-level architecture of our proof is inspired by the recent work \cite{matsumoto2022binary} who first theoretically analyzed the optimality of a similar iterative thresholding algorithm for 1-bit compressed sensing.
+The high-level architecture of our proof is inspired by the recent work \cite{matsumoto2024binary} who first theoretically analyzed the optimality of a similar iterative thresholding algorithm for 1-bit compressed sensing.
 The main ideas are to derive tight concentration bounds for the directional gradients by conditioning on the index set of hyperplane separations and treat separately the ``large-distance regime'' and ``small-distance regime''.
 Yet our analysis for 1-bit phase retrieval is more delicate and poses significant new challenges.
 First note that the one-sided $\ell_1$-loss for 1-bit compressed sensing is only non-differentiable at $\bigcup_i\{\bz\in\mathbb{R}^n:\ba_i^\top\bz=0\}$.
 For 1-bit phase retrieval, the gradient and landscape of our loss function appear far more intricate.
 To establish tight concentration bounds for the directional gradients, we need to take a close inspection on the two index sets associated with (phaseless) hyperplane separations, and decompose the gradient into a main term and a higher-order term.
 To deal with the main term in the large-distance regime, since the iterates are no longer restricted to the standard sphere, a more general orthogonal decomposition and substantially more technicalities are in order to cover all possible directional gradients.
-In controlling the additional higher-order term, we make use of a key observation that ``double separation'' probability---the probability of two points being separated by both the hyperplane and the phaseless hyperplane---exponentially decays with the distance.
-A more fundamental challenge occurs when bounding the directional gradient at points that are close to the underlying signal in the small-distance regime.
-Observing that the gradient only depends on the points through their discrete 1-bit measurements, the arguments from \cite{matsumoto2022binary} are to pack the signals that generate all possible 1-bit measurements, and then invoke a covering argument over the packing set.
-This ``discretization'' technique, however, overlooks the fact that the packing set is not oblivious to the sensing matrix.
-While it remains unclear how this issue could be fixed, we instead develop a different line of reasoning by leveraging the sharp bounds in (phaseless) hyperplane tessellation and the observation that the non-trivial contributors to the gradient cannot be too numerous.
-We believe the arguments and technical tools developed in the present paper will prove useful in many other related problems; indeed, some of them are already used to provide a unified treatment to quantized compressed sensing in our follow-up work \cite{chen2024optimal}.
+In controlling the additional higher-order term, we make use of a key observation that ``double separation'' probability---the probability of two points being separated by both the hyperplane and the phaseless hyperplane---exponentially decays with the distance. {Another challenge occurs in the small-distance regime where we seek to bound the directional gradients at points that are close to the underlying signal.
+Our approach is to leverage the sharp bounds in phaseless hyperplane tessellation to show that the non-zero contributors to the gradient cannot be too numerous, and then invoke a powerful concentration bound to uniformly control the directional gradient within the order of the optimal error.
+This line of reasoning substantially simplifies the small-distance regime analysis in \cite{matsumoto2024binary}; see a more detailed comparison in Section \ref{app:matter}.} We believe the arguments and technical tools developed in the present paper will prove useful in many other related problems; indeed, some of them are already used to provide a unified treatment to quantized compressed sensing in our follow-up work \cite{chen2024optimal}.